Update for June 2020

 - We repaired leaks which we estimate have prevented leakage equivalent to 22 Ml/d of water in April.

-The graph below shows the actual amount of water lost from our network in April 2019, compared with the upper and lower forecasts in our leakage reduction plan.
-In April our leakage level was 612 Ml/d.
+The graph below shows the actual amount of water lost from our network in August 2019, compared with the upper and lower forecasts in our leakage reduction plan.
+In August our leakage level was 612 Ml/d.
 This is 7% higher than the upper forecast level in our leakage reduction plan.
-This is a result of our continued efforts to find and fix leaks, aided by the continued milder than average conditions.

 The improved performance has been aided by several factors.
 Firstly, the backlog of repairs to mains pipes is down to around 106 jobs which is an improvement on the 115 jobs at the end of March and the lowest level in a decade.
 This has helped us reduce the time we take to repair non-visible leaks.
 In addition, as a result of the slightly warmer than average weather conditions, we didn’t see the level of visible leaks that we would normally expect over the month.
 This allowed our repair teams to focus on the existing non-visible leaks which provide the biggest leakage reduction benefit.